 Lenovo also equipped the Legion M600 with a USB-C port that “allows for up to 10 hours of battery life with five minutes of charge and up to 200 hours of battery life when fully charged.”
 Considering the best gaming mouse, the Razer Basilisk Ultimate is specced for 100 hours, a 200-hour battery life is pretty good.
 That means the Legion M600 can rival wired mice without requiring people to purchase a separate wireless charging mousepad or the like.

 There are some caveats when it comes to that battery life, however.
 Lenovo said the mouse can reach up to 200 hours of non-stop playtime… if all of the lightings is turned off.
 That’s not uncommon for RGB-lit accessories, but for people who can’t play unless their gear’s awash in the glow of an artificial rainbow, it’s something to think about.
 It also takes three hours to charge even with the Rapid Charge USB-C port.

 The Legion M600 features an ambidextrous design with eight buttons split between its left and right sides.
 Lenovo said those buttons are “ultra-precise” and feature “microswitches good for a lifetime of 50 million clicks.”
 RGB support for up to 16 million color options is present, too, with the lights illuminating the scroll wheel and the logo on the palm rest.
 (Presumably it’s managed via Lenovo Legion Software.)

-Meanwhile, the Legion M300 is presented as the entry-level option.
+Meanwhile, the Legion M300 is presented as an entry-level option.
 It shares the same basic design as the Legion M600, but without many of its high-end counterpart’s standout features.
-It’s wired, ditches the lighting for the scroll wheel and only supports sensitivities up to 8,000 DPI.
+It’s wired, ditches the lighting for the scroll wheel, and only supports sensitivities up to 8,000 DPI.
 It’s also less durable as Lenovo said its switches are rated for 10 million clicks.